 - Our blog is a wealth of information that can inform, empower and improve your FSHD journey

 - You may also enjoy listening to the FSHD Radio podcast.

-You are not helpless against FSHD.
-You can take action to shape your future.
-There are many ways to get plugged in and get involved:
+There are many ways to get plugged in and get involved.

-- Local, regional and national events can be found on our event calendar.
+- Local, regional and national education and support events can be found on our event calendar.

 - Social media can be a lifeline to others who understand FSHD and its impact.
 Plug in to our online communities on Facebook, Instagram, and Twitter